sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

     <figcaption>The new docs</figcaption>
 </figure>

-There are still currently a few sections of the docs that needs writting or simply needs a few more details.
+There are still currently a few sections of the docs that needs writing or simply needs a few more details.
 You can help us out by contributing to the docs!
 Simply go to the relevant page and click on "Edit this page on GitHub" at the bottom and send us a Pull Request.